top of page

 Karen Pollard caught the training bug as a young child, teaching the family Golden Retriever a number of tricks.
 Throughout her life she has enjoyed training a number of different horses and dogs.
 She joined TOTC in 2018 to meet other dog people who also love spending time with their four-legged friends!

 Karen currently has a Smooth Collie named Teddy and an Australian Shepherd/Lab mix named Captain.
-Karen and Captain compete in rally and obedience and have earned a Rally Advanced title as well as a Companion Dog title.
-Captain has his Canine Good Citizen and also his Advanced Trick Dog title.
+Karen and Captain compete in rally and obedience and have earned a Rally Master title as well as a Companion Dog title.
+Captain has his Canine Good Citizen, UD and also his Advanced Trick Dog title.

 Karen lives in Tyler with her husband and two sons, who love to help train the dogs any chance they get.